Top 40 Greatest Music Albums by oldehamme

 • #Sponsored

-There's no consensus on the issue, but for my money, this is the album that transformed "rock and roll" into "rock."
+There's no consensus on the issue, but for my money, this is the album that marked the transformation of "rock and roll" into "rock."
 Dylan had experimented with rock instrumentation on his previous studio album, but this is a mature effort that instantly and forever changed the parameters of popular song lyrics.
 And Dylan may have been backed by more empathetic musicians on other albums, but this one featured the tightest band of studio aces who ever managed to put up with him: drummer Bobby Gregg (briefly of the Hawks, soon to be the Band), amateur organist Al Kooper, and best of all, firebrand lead guitarist Mike Bloomfield, who had backed Dylan during his electric debut at the Newport Folk Festival.
 Bloomfield's stinging lead on "Tombstone Blues" transforms a merely great song into a career highlight, for both himself and Dylan -- no small feat.
 [First added to this chart: 03/14/2013]

 Year of Release: